Memorandum D23-1-1: Partners in Protection Program

 Application process

-13. There is no fee for applying to the PIP program.
-Applicants with a BN, CC, Warehouse Sublocator Code or Freight Forwarder Code (FFC) must submit their application electronically through the TTP.
+14. There is no fee for applying to the PIP program.
+Applicants with a BN, CC, sublocator code or FFC must submit their application electronically through the TTP.

-- (c) accept the Terms and Conditions of program membership
+- accept the Terms and Conditions of program membership

-- (e) provide the AI (in the case of a corporation) or first page of the Minute Book (in the case of a U.S. resident), including the certificate number, date of issue, and number of years in existence.
-In the case of a sole proprietorship, the following must be provided: criminal record check, credit check, and proof of operating as a business for a period of no less than one calendar year
+- provide the Articles of Incorporation (in the case of a corporation) or first page of the Minute Book (in the case of a US resident), including the certificate number, date of issue, and number of years in existence

-15. The purpose of these Terms and Conditions is to set out the roles and responsibilities the CBSA and PIP members play to enhance the physical security and integrity of the production, transportation, importation, and/or exportation processes of members.
-Its purpose is also to formalize the applicant's commitment to uphold the Terms and Conditions of the PIP program in the event that the applicant becomes a PIP member.
+16. The purpose of the Terms and Conditions of program membership is to set out the roles and responsibilities the CBSA and PIP members play to enhance the physical security and integrity of the production, transportation, importation, and/or exportation processes of members.
+Its purpose is also to formalize the applicant's commitment to uphold these Terms in the event that the applicant becomes a PIP member.
 The roles and responsibilities of PIP members set out in these Terms and Conditions do not affect any legal obligations of the members under any Act of Parliament.
 These Terms and Conditions represent mutual commitments between the CBSA and PIP members that are not intended to be legally binding or enforceable before the courts.
-Nothing in the document is intended to create a relationship of agency, financial partnership, employer-employee, or joint enterprise between the CBSA and PIP members.
+Nothing in the document is intended to create a relationship, financial partnership, employer-employee, or joint enterprise between the CBSA and PIP members.
 The applicant and the CBSA agree with the roles and responsibilities set out in these Terms and Conditions.

 In accordance with the PIP program's Terms and Conditions, members must:

-- (e) advise the CBSA of any substantive company changes within the specified timeframe, including any material changes affecting its Security Profile and/or company contact information
+- advise the CBSA of any substantive company changes within 30 days, including any material changes affecting its Security Profile and/or company contact information

-- (g) refer any suspicious activities to the member's CBSA local CBSA office
+- refer any suspicious activities to the member's CBSA local CBSA office

-- (h) provide the CBSA, upon request, with access to any security monitoring systems within the member's control that are utilized for premises security and
+- provide the CBSA, upon request, with access to any security monitoring systems within the member's control that are utilized for premises security

-16. The CADI is a form through which businesses may authorize the exchange of program-related information with foreign customs administrations' AEO programs through the CBSA's established MRAs.
+17. The CADI is a form through which businesses may authorize the exchange of program-related information with foreign customs administrations' AEO programs through the CBSA's established MRAs.
 Businesses may modify the CADI at any time to extend or revoke information sharing permissions.
-The CADI also provides a Privacy Statement, and authorizes publishing of the business name on the CBSA website and info sharing for harmonization purposes.
+The CADI also provides a Privacy Statement, and authorizes publishing of the business name on the CBSA website and info sharing for MRA purposes.

-- (a) preliminary review of the information submitted to confirm program eligibility and ensure completeness and conduct a risk assessment; and
+- preliminary review of the information submitted to confirm program eligibility and ensure completeness and conduct a risk assessment

-- (b) validation of the accuracy of the information submitted through the conduct of site visits.
-This confirms compliance with program MSRs and the identification of potential vulnerabilities.
+- validation of the accuracy of the information submitted through the conduct of site visits; this confirms compliance with program MSRs and the identification of potential vulnerabilities

-20. Once accepted into the PIP program, members must confirm their continued participation, and verify their security profile information, on an annual basis.
-This may be done by logging on to the TTP.
-In addition, members are responsible for providing updates through the TTP regarding any changes to their business information, as they occur.
+21. Once accepted into the PIP program, members must confirm their continued participation, and verify their security profile information, on an annual basis.
+This may be done by logging on to the Sign in to the Trusted Trader Portal.
+In addition, members are responsible for providing updates through the TTP regarding any changes to their company contact information and business structure, as they occur.

 Denial of applicant

-- (b) failure to respond to requests for additional or revised information within the specified timeframe
+- failure to respond to requests for additional or revised information within the specified timeframe

-- (d) failure to meet PIP program eligibility requirements or MSRs
+- failure to meet PIP program eligibility requirements or MSRs

-- (e) failure to pass a risk assessment or site validation
+- failure to pass a risk assessment or site validation

-- (g) failure to address security deficiencies in a satisfactory manner within the specified timeframe and/or
+- failure to address security deficiencies in a satisfactory manner within the specified timeframe

-23. A letter of notification stating the reason(s) for denial will be sent to the applicant following a denial decision.
+24. A letter stating the reason(s) for denial will be sent to the applicant via email following a denial decision.

 Reapplication following denial